 Desert nights are often a bit cooler in the summer.

 Can I camp right on the water in New Mexico?

-Out of all the natural swimming spots in New Mexico, The Blue Hole is definitely the most stunningly… well, blue!
+The bluest water in New Mexico can be found at The Blue Hole.
+It is definitely the most stunning blue!
 Its name is certainly fitting for the deep turquoise color.
 The pool is over 80 feet deep with amazingly clear and pristine water.
-It was already mentioned in the swimming holes list, but you can learn even more about it by checking out this other article.
-It doesn’t get much deeper blue and fun than The Blue Hole in Santa Rosa!
+It doesn't get much deeper blue and fun than The Blue Hole in Santa Rosa!